ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed PWM with TIM1 and TIM8 broken in STM32 HAL (bug 3458947).
 - FIX: Fixed SYSCFG clock not started in STM32L1/F4 HALs (bug 3449139).
 - FIX: Fixed wrong definitions in STM32L-Discovery board file (bug 3449076).
+- NEW: Updated STM32F2xx support by inheriting the work done on the STM32F4xx, the whole thing is untested because lack of hardware.
 - NEW: Files nvic.c and nvic.h moved under ./os/ports/common/ARMCMx, removed
   the duplicated instances under the GCC, IAR and Keil ports.
 Function names prefixes changed from "NVIC" to "nvic" because style conventions.
+- NEW: Added voltage regulator initialization to the STM32F4xx HAL.
 - NEW: Modified the STM32F4-Discovery demo to put critical kernel data structures and stacks in the CCM RAM instead normal RAM.
 It is done using a special .ld file that can be customized to decide how to allocate data